jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Everyone who wants to live in the Internet Age should be following these heroes' example.

 Therefore, regular people should fund, make, and use modern levers of power.
 Examples are home solar panels to power an urban farm.
 A car maintenance app to know which cars and mechanic shops are best.
-And an website with openly available management performance reviews to help keep our companies honest.
+And a website with openly available management performance reviews to help keep our companies honest.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.